laravel-liberu/documentation/docs/backend/enums.md

 ## Installation

-Comes pre-installed in Enso.
+Comes pre-installed in Liberu.

-To install outside of Enso:
+To install outside of Liberu:

 1. install the package `composer require laravel-liberu/enums`